gfolego/vangogh/README.md

 ```bash
 python src/crawler/download_images_from_csv.py --csv res/db/db.csv --directory res/img/orig/
 ```
-Note: images with with less than 75% of JPEG quality were manually removed (both images and respective entries in the CSV file).
+Note: images with less than 75% of JPEG quality were manually removed (both images and respective entries in the CSV file).
 It is possible to check the quality with ImageMagick.